mir-lab/touchdesigner-summit-2019-large-systems/README.md

 Over the course of this workshop we'll take a look a fundamental concepts for this kind of work - What is externalization, why do it in the first place, and how much is too much.
 We'll also look at some perspectives about organization that come from building large projects, what it means to build templates / blueprints that you can reuse, how to take advantage of some simple automation, and where you can begin to take advantage of some more advanced ideas.

+### Major Goals
+* **No delay scripts** unless there is no other solution
+* Complete control over initialization and load order
+* Text-port confirmation of each step (ultimately you want this to be a log-file)

 ## Intro & Why Externalize
 Externalizing toxes is a great way to build some modular segmentation into your workflow, but why does it matter?
 It seems like a lot of extra work, and aside from being a "best practice" why bother?
 Those are great questions, and reasonable concerns.
 What I see most often here is that when we're first getting started with Touch it's easy to only work in a single project.
 Maybe there are some killer pieces in that project, and when we start another one, we copy the whole toe file and then hack it all apart and move it all around.
 It's easy to do this, and fast... but at some point you'll wonder where that one great feature was that you built for that one project.
 Because toe files are [binary](https://en.wikipedia.org/wiki/Binary_file) it's not easy to compare them - in fact it's very difficult.
 So what can you do?
 Well, you can open them up one at a time until you find the right file.
 Then you have to figure out how to separate out the bits you want from all the other stuff.
 Once you manage to do that you realize you may have been better off just writing all from scratch again.